 - If you’ve got little ones and want them to experience trick-or-treating, you could try a Switch Witch approach.
 However, in the long run it’s probably better to be straightforward about sugar, and/or to just go to fewer trick-or-treating houses in the first place.
 What do kids really gain from going to more than five houses?

-- If you’d love to hand out something, but don’t particularly want to add to the monstrous sugar mountain, try handing out glow sticks, bubbles, stickers, bouncy balls, erasers, temporary tattoos, or pencils instead.
+- Love to hand out something, but don’t particularly want to add to the monstrous sugar mountain?
+Try handing out glow sticks, bubbles, stickers, bouncy balls, erasers, temporary tattoos, or pencils instead.

 Halloween just got healthier.
 Let us know how your creepy-clean concoctions turned out!